gto76/wfdl/README.md

 ]
 ```

 ### Output

 ![Speedmaster](doc/speedmaster.png)

-### Description
+### Explanation

 Watch is defined with following Python data structures: List, Dictionary and Set.
 On top level is a list that contains two elements.
 First one is a dictionary of variables, that defines name-value pairs.

 ```python
   {"a_len": 2, "a_width": 0.5, "b_off": 2, "b_len": 23,
    "c_diameter": 3},
 ```

 Second element of the top level list is a list that contains the descriptions of watche's face elements.

 ```python
   [
     [1,